Veterans of Foreign WarsVFW Dode Morris Post 1760

 Founded in 1899, the VFW highly supports the education of America’s youth.
 VFW and its Auxiliary have developed a slate of programs dedicated to helping America’s educators.
 VFW Citizenship Education programs stimulate interest in America’s history, traditions, Americanism, civic responsibility, flag etiquette and patriotism.

 VFW wants to identify and recognize America’s best educators who instill a sense of national pride in students.
-It offers cash awards, commemorative plaques and all-expenses-paid trips to the VFW National Convention for these worthy teachers.
+It offers awards, commendations and all-expense-paid trips to the VFW National Convention for these worthy teachers.
 The trip provides an opportunity for winners to network with like-minded individuals.

 VFW annually recognizes the nation’s top classroom elementary, junior high and high school teachers who teach citizenship education topics regularly and promote America’s history and traditions effectively.